rockinguitar/aendu-rocks/README.md

 ## 🚀 Stack

 The site is built using the [Zola](https://www.getzola.org/) static site generator and the beautiful [Tabi theme](https://github.com/welpo/tabi), with a few custom tweaks.
-It’s published to the web via [Cloudflare Pages](https://pages.cloudflare.com/) and the source is version-controlled here on GitHub.
+It's published to the web via [Cloudflare Pages](https://pages.cloudflare.com/) and the source is version-controlled here on GitHub.

 ## 🛠️ Local Development